Animal Control

 If you need to claim a dog, please call Dispatch at 435-753-7555.

 LCPDAC works very hard to reunite lost animals with their respective owners.
 The staff utilizes information systems and an extensive Facebook platform to find owners of lost animals.
-In the event an owner cannot be located after 5 business days, Animal Control places dogs up for adoption or rescue.
-Significant measures are taken to ensure the dogs are being fostered or adopted by responsible pet owners or reputable rescue shelters.
-LCPDAC provides this NO-KILL SHELTER at no additional cost to the taxpayer.
+In the event an owner cannot be located after 5 business days, the dogs are made available for adoption or rescue.
+Significant measures are taken to ensure dogs are being fostered or adopted by responsible pet owners or reputable rescue shelters.

 If you have any questions or concerns, please contact Sgt.
 Cook at 435-716-9459.